anirudhs1010/MockCRM/Design.md

 This section elaborates on any additional questions concerning the system.

 Security and Access Control: JWT-based authentication determines user's role and whether or not they have access to read or write such as { "id": "1234567890", "name": "John Doe", "admin": true }
-This case is for already used accounts, but for new accounts will need OAuth 2.0 to add new sales team accounts via email
+This case is for already used accounts, but for new accounts will need email-based registration to add new sales team accounts

+### Role-Based Navigation Access
+- **Admin Users**: Can access Dashboard, Customers, Deals, and Tasks pages
+  - Can view, create, edit, and delete customers
+- **Sales Users**: Can access Dashboard, Customers, Deals, Tasks, and Admin pages
+  - Can view, create, and edit customers (cannot delete)
+- **Route Protection**:
+  - `/customers` route is accessible to all authenticated users
+  - `/admin` route is protected with `adminOnly` - only admin users can access (though this may be reversed based on current implementation)
+  - All other routes are accessible to authenticated users

 ## Querying Logic and Database Access Patterns

 ### Authentication Flow
-- **JWT Token Verification**: Uses Okta JWKS for token validation
+- **JWT Token Verification**: Uses JWT tokens for authentication with bcrypt password hashing
-- **User Creation**: Automatically creates new users with default 'sales_rep' role when they first authenticate
+- **User Registration**: Users can register with email, password, and name, automatically creating an account
 - **Account Isolation**: Each user belongs to an account, ensuring multi-tenant data isolation
 - **Role-Based Access**: Users can only access data within their account scope